rmsrosa/UnitfulAssets.jl/README.md

 Based on `bhgomes/UnitfulCurrency`, I modified my initial approach of currency pairs to be `ExchangeRate("EUR", "USD")`, instead of a six-length string `"EURUSD"`, for instance.

-`bhgomes/UnifulCurrency`, however, has a single dimension for all currencies, which has the side-effect of allowing to `uconvert` different quantities without an exchange market rate, on a one-to-one bases.
+`bhgomes/UnifulCurrency`, however, has a single dimension for all currencies, which has the side-effect of allowing to `uconvert` different quantities without an exchange market rate, on a one-to-one basis.
 Moreover, all currencies are reference units for the same dimension, which might have further side-effects, although I am not sure.

 There is no documentation in `bhgomes/UnitfulCurrency`, and the README is short.
 It seems, though, that the exchange markets in `bhgomes/UnitfulCurrency` are defined for each pair, which is different than our approach, in which an exchange market contains a dictionary of currency pairs, allowing for more flexibility, in my point of view.